 Setting Boundaries and Limits

-One of the most challenging assignments of being a parent is that of helping our kids to learn to set boundaries and limits in order to help them to guide themselves in a variety of circumstances.
+One of the most challenging assignments of being a parent is helping our kids learn to set boundaries and limits to help them guide themselves in a variety of circumstances.
 It is the one part that neither the child nor the parent enjoys correcting.
-Most often, the parent is the one working on it, and the child is mildly complying or not complying at all.
+The parent is often the one working on it, and the child is mildly complying or not complying at all.
 Think back to when you were a child and your parents set limits for you.
 What was it that you didn’t like?
 What part of that aspect of parenting did you not understand?
 I believe for me it was, “Why do I need boundaries and limits?” or “Why don’t you trust me to get home at a reasonable time?”
-When we are young, these seem like logical questions, but as parents, we remember how easy it is to get off track and to lose our grounding of common sense.
+When we are young, these seem like logical questions, but we remember how easy it is to get off track and lose our grounding in common sense as parents.
 So, what are the general guidelines for Setting Boundaries and Limits?

 Let’s say that your child has a relationship with someone that could easily take advantage of them, and you want to help them set some guidelines for the friendship.
-First, I would suggest that they pick someone with whom they would like to suggest a behavior change.
-Helping them learn how to be assertive enough to protect themselves adequately from becoming a doormat, or being mistreated, is a lifelong skill that they can use.
-It requires intelligence about relationships or relational intelligence is a more formal term.
+First, I would suggest that they pick someone they would like to suggest a behavior change.
+Helping them learn how to be assertive enough to protect themselves adequately from becoming a doormat or being mistreated is a lifelong skill they can use.
+It requires intelligence about relationships, or relational intelligence is a more formal term.
 It may be as simple as you are talking with someone and the entire time they are texting and reading emails as you speak with them.